13 Dec Applying to the NCS – Top Tips!

 What do I need to complete the form?

 The form must be completed online.
 We will ask you to create an account so that you can save your drafts before submitting.
-You can do this easily via a social media account, however we have a form you can fill in to create an account manually if you don’t have a social account.

 I’ve made a mistake in my personal statement, can I submit another application?